 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems

-I highly recommend this book I'm going through at the moment, written by an ex-Googler who worked in YouTube's video-classification algorithm.
-It's dense but it introduces you to all relevant artificial intelligence, machine learning, and deep learning concepts, and guides you through preparing custom datasets to train algorithms, a bit of data science I guess.
-At the same time, it introduces you to three of the most-used machine learning frameworks—Sci-Kit Learn, Keras, and TensorFlow being this theone I use on my day-to-day job developing and releasing machine learning models for production.
-Similar frameworks are Caffe or PyTorch, this one being used by Facebook developers.
+I highly recommend the book I'm currently reading, written by an ex-Googler who worked on YouTube's video classification algorithm.
+It's dense, but it introduces you to all relevant artificial intelligence, machine learning, and deep learning concepts and guides you through preparing custom datasets to train algorithms, as well as a bit of data science, I suppose.
+At the same time, it introduces you to three of the most-used machine learning frameworks—Sci-Kit Learn, Keras, and TensorFlow.
+This is the one I started using on my day-to-day job when I became an ML Engineer, developing and releasing machine learning models for production.
+Similar frameworks include Caffe and PyTorch, with the latter being used by Facebook developers.
 (Thanks to Keith Alfaro for the recommendation.)

 Books